 You may even want to spell out the big picture on a whiteboard for the whole team to see as a reminder of the end goal.
 This isn’t to say that you should be so rigid that you won’t be open-minded to hear plausible suggestions.
 Rather, it’s a means for keeping the team focused and on the same page.
 This also does not suggest you should dismiss new ideas.
 Especially in the visual arts, new ideas and creativity are the lifeblood of what we do.

 Allow team members to bring new concepts to the table.
-Just do it in a way that is not disruptive to the creative process and that if and/or when a change will be made that the entire team understands and agrees with the goal.
+Just do it in a way that is not disruptive to the creative process and that if and/or when a change will be made, the entire team understands and agrees with the goal.
 The goal must always be specific and valid and should clearly outline who is responsible for which aspect so there isn’t any confusion later on.
 You might create a task list with who is assigned to each task.

 Build a Customer Journey Map (CJM).
-The CJM allows you to formulate the user journey to see how it may be improved from initial touchpoint through conversion.
+The CJM allows you to formulate the user journey to see how it may be improved from the initial touchpoint through conversion.
 When building a map, actual users are used by way of 1 user - 1 map of the way.

-Naturally, once you’ve completed the research phase, and followed with a concept model in the form of a prototype, finally it is time to prepare your design for internal page development.
+Naturally, once you’ve completed the research phase, and followed with a concept model in the form of a prototype, finally, it is time to prepare your design for internal page development.
 An important point in any design process, which should go without saying but doesn’t always, is that you should make sure to keep the client in the loop, even if it’s a simple design modification.
-It’s better to over-communicate than under-communicate not to mention it’s common courtesy and respectful when they are paying the bill.
+It’s better to over-communicate than under-communicate, not to mention it’s common courtesy and respectful when they are paying the bill.

-The ideation phase is a time when team members brainstorm on a range of creative ideas that address the project goals.
+The ideation phase is when team members brainstorm on a range of creative ideas that address the project goals.
 During this phase, it’s critical not only to contemplate and deliberate new ideas but also to confirm that the most important design assumptions are valid.
 With experience comes a rudimentary understanding of design concepts that bring a level of perspective to the table.
-As such, your team must include a variety of skill sets so that all disciplines and opportunities are considered.
+As such, your team must include various skill sets so that all disciplines and opportunities are considered.
 Different strokes for different folks.
 The most junior member of the team could come with an idea just as easily as the managing director.
-However, there is a lot to be said for team members who have a lot of experience working on many types of creative processes that can share their insights with your team.
+However, there is a lot to be said for team members who have a lot of experience working on many creative processes that can share their insights with your team.

 At this point, the creative team should have a clear understanding of the go-forward strategy and a mutual agreement amongst all members.
-During the design phase, the creative team builds the solution to address the client’s problem and implements all pieces of the identified concepts that will be tied together to birth the new product!
+During the design phase, the creative team builds the solution to address the client’s problem and implements all the identified concepts that will be tied together to birth the new product!

 To deliver a favorable user experience, prototyping is a critical element in your design process.
-A prototype is an experimental model of an idea that enables you to test the functionality and look and feel before investing in building the final solution.
+A prototype is an experimental model that enables you to test the functionality and look and feel before investing in building the final solution.
 A prototype often starts small, designing only a few core elements of a product (such as key user stories, similar to agile development) that will later grow in breadth and depth over additional iterations as new required features are built out.
 The finalized version of a prototype is what is ultimately passed on for development.

-The process of prototyping is based on building the actual sample product for review, testing, and modification.
+Prototyping is based on building the actual sample product for review, testing, and modification.
 More specifically, prototyping consists of 3 steps:

 Creating the actual product prototype sample for review and testing.